TITLE 68: PROFESSIONS AND OCCUPATIONS

 PART 1300 NURSE PRACTICE ACT

-SECTION 1300.460 ADVANCED PRACTICE NURSING IN HOSPITALS OR AMBULATORY SURGICAL TREATMENT CENTERS
+SECTION 1300.460 ADVANCED PRACTICE REGISTERED NURSING IN HOSPITALS OR AMBULATORY SURGICAL TREATMENT CENTERS

-Section 1300.460 Advanced Practice Nursing in Hospitals or Ambulatory Surgical Treatment Centers
+Section 1300.460 Advanced Practice Registered Nursing in Hospitals or Ambulatory Surgical Treatment Centers

-a) An advanced practice nurse may provide services in a licensed hospital or a licensed ambulatory surgical treatment center without prescriptive authority or a written collaborative agreement pursuant to Section 65-35 of the Act.
-An APN must possess clinical privileges recommended by the hospital medical staff and granted by the hospital or the consulting medical staff committee and ambulatory surgical treatment center in order to provide services.
-The medical staff or consulting medical staff committee shall periodically review the services of advanced practice nurses granted clinical privileges.
-Authority may also be granted to individual APNs to select, order and administer medications, including controlled substances as permitted under the Act and this Part, to provide delineated care.
-The attending physician shall determine an APN's role in providing care for his or her patients, except as otherwise provided in the medical staff bylaws or consulting committee policies.
+a) An advanced practice registered nurse may provide services in a licensed hospital or hospital affiliate as defined in the Hospital Licensing Act or the University of Illinois Hospital Act [110 ILCS 330], or a licensed ambulatory surgical treatment center without prescriptive authority or a written collaborative agreement pursuant to Section 65-35 of the Act.
+An APRN must possess clinical privileges recommended by the hospital medical staff and granted by the hospital or the consulting medical staff committee and ambulatory surgical treatment center in order to provide services.
+The medical staff or consulting medical staff committee shall periodically review the services of all APRNs granted clinical privileges.
+Authority may also be granted to individual APRNs to select, order and administer medications, including controlled substances as permitted under the Act and this Part, to provide delineated care.
+The attending physician shall determine an APRN's role in providing care for his or her patients, except as otherwise provided in the medical staff bylaws or consulting committee policies.

-b) For anesthesia services provided by a certified registered nurse anesthetist, an anesthesiologist, physician, dentist, or podiatrist shall participate through discussion of and agreement with the anesthesia plan and shall remain physically present and be available on the premises during the delivery of anesthesia services for diagnosis, consultation and treatment of emergency medical conditions, unless hospital policy adopted pursuant to Section 10.7(4)(B) of the Hospital Licensing Act or ambulatory surgical treatment center policy adopted pursuant to Section 6.5(4)(B) of the Ambulatory Surgical Treatment Center Act provides otherwise.
-A CRNA may select, order and administer medication for anesthesia services under the anesthesia plan agreed to by the anesthesiologist, physician, podiatrist or dentist, in accordance with hospital alternative policy or the medical staff consulting committee policies of a licensed ambulatory surgical treatment center.
+f) For anesthesia services provided by a certified registered nurse anesthetist, an anesthesiologist, physician, dentist, or podiatric physician shall participate through discussion of and agreement with the anesthesia plan and shall remain physically present and be available on the premises during the delivery of anesthesia services for diagnosis, consultation and treatment of emergency medical conditions, unless hospital policy adopted pursuant to Section 10.7(4)(B) of the Hospital Licensing Act or ambulatory surgical treatment center policy adopted pursuant to Section 6.5(4)(B) of the Ambulatory Surgical Treatment Center Act provides otherwise.
+A CRNA may select, order and administer medication for anesthesia services under the anesthesia plan agreed to by the anesthesiologist, physician, podiatric physician or dentist, in accordance with hospital alternative policy or the medical staff consulting committee policies of a licensed ambulatory surgical treatment center.

-c) An advanced practice nurse who provides services in a hospital shall do so in accordance with Section 10.7 of the Hospital Licensing Act and, in an ambulatory surgical treatment center, in accordance with Section 6.5 of the Ambulatory Surgical Treatment Center Act.
+g) An advanced practice registered nurse who provides services in a hospital shall do so in accordance with Section 10.7 of the Hospital Licensing Act and the University of Illinois Hospital Act, and in an ambulatory surgical treatment center, in accordance with Section 6.5 of the Ambulatory Surgical Treatment Center Act.